h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 For example, a proxy may normally forward Access-Request packets which contain EAP-Message attributes.
 The proxy can determine if the contents of the EAP-Message are invalid, for example if the first octet has value larger than 4.
 In that case, there may be no benefit to forwarding the packet, as the home server will reject it.
 It may then then possible for the proxy (with the knowledge and consent of involved parties) to immediately reply with an Access-Reject containing an Error-Cause attribute with value 202 for "Invalid EAP Packet (Ignored)".

 Another possibility is that if a proxy is configured to forward packets for a particular realm, but it has determined that there are no available connections to the next hop for that realm.
-In that case, it is may be possible for the proxy (again with the knowledge and consent of involved parties) to reply with an Access-Reject containing an Error-Cause attribute with value 502 for "Request Not Routable (Proxy)"
+In that case, it may be possible for the proxy (again with the knowledge and consent of involved parties) to reply with an Access-Reject containing an Error-Cause attribute with value 502 for "Request Not Routable (Proxy)"

 These examples are given only for illustrative and informational purposes.
 While it is useful to return an informative value for the Error-Cause attribute, proxies can only modify the traffic they forward with the explicit knowledge and consent of all involved parties.